 Graduation Ceremony: Seniors who meet the graduation requirements may participate in the commencement exercises and will receive a signed diploma.
+Students must wear the mortar boards (caps) and gowns supplied by the school.
+Students are not allowed to alter or decorate their mortar boards or graduation gowns in any way.
 Students with a cumulative GPA of 3.5 or higher will receive a gold cord recognizing them as Honor Graduates.
 Seniors who haven't met the graduation requirements by the date of commencement may participate in the ceremony if specified conditions are met, but will not receive a signed diploma.
 The conditions are:

-- 1) must have an approved plan in place that will allow for completion of requirements that are lacking; - 2) must have written documentation of plans and approval of the principal (receipt for correspondence work, proof of enrollment in Alternative School, written contract with tutor, dates for submission of work, etc.); - 3) plan must provide for work to be completed prior to the start of the next school year; - 4) student has no more than two credits to complete.
+must have an approved plan in place that will allow for completion of requirements that are lacking; must have written documentation of plans and approval of the principal (receipt for correspondence work, proof of enrollment in Alternative School, written contract with tutor, dates for submission of work, etc.);

+3) plan must provide for work to be completed prior to the start of the next school year;

+4) student has no more than two credits to complete.